Geography Playlist

 Thunderstorms

-Thunderstorms are intense atmospheric circulations associated with cumulonimbus clouds, characterized by strong upward air movement, heavy rainfall, lightning, thunder, and sometimes hail.
+Thunderstorms are intense atmospheric circulations associated with cumulonimbus clouds , characterized by strong upward air movement, heavy rainfall, lightning , thunder, and sometimes hail.
 They form rapidly, evolve in distinct stages, and significantly influence local weather patterns.

-Thunderstorms are intense atmospheric circulations associated with cumulonimbus clouds, characterized by strong upward air movement, heavy rainfall, lightning, thunder, and sometimes hail.
+Thunderstorms are intense atmospheric circulations associated with cumulonimbus clouds , characterized by strong upward air movement, heavy rainfall, lightning , thunder, and sometimes hail.
 They form rapidly, evolve in distinct stages, and significantly influence local weather patterns.

 Life Cycle of a Thunderstorm

-Stage | Characteristics | Weather Impact |
+| Stage | Characteristics | Weather Impact |

-Cumulus | Strong updraft, cloud formation begins | Cloud build-up, no rainfall |
+| Cumulus | Strong updraft , cloud formation begins, no precipitation | Cloud build-up, no rainfall |

-Mature | Updraft + downdraft, intense convection | Heavy rain, hail, lightning, thunder |
+| Mature | Updraft + downdraft , intense convection, highest lightning frequency | Heavy rain, hail, lightning, thunder |

-Dissipating | Downdrafts dominate, no vertical air movement | Clouds weaken, rainfall ends, clear skies follow |
+| Dissipating | Downdrafts dominate , cuts off vertical air movement | Clouds weaken, rainfall ends, clear skies follow |

 Mains Key Points